Slip, Trip, and Fall Accident Attorneys

 While these are often critical and important issues to remember, you should also save footwear and clothing that you were wearing at the time of the fall.
 You should document each and every detail that you can remember, and seek representation immediately.

-In short, property owners and businesses have a duty to maintain safe property for customers, pedestrians, and other visitors and effectively warn them of possible dangers.
+Property owners and businesses have a duty to maintain safe property for customers, pedestrians, and other visitors and effectively warn them of possible dangers.
 If a property or business owner is told of a potential hazard such as a loose handrail, a hole in the pavement, or standing water, a leaking display case, a roof leak, or other potential danger, then they are responsible for fixing the problem before someone gets hurt.
 As with most legal claims, negligence must be proven for a successful recovery to be obtained.
-This can often require expert testimony, which can often times require a strategic plan.

 Examples of property owner negligence include: